-There are good 'subs' available however a home-made substitute is quite easy although my assumption is that it is not as good as commercially made product.
+There are good 'subs' available however a home-made substitute is quite easy although my assumption is that it is not as good as a commercially made product.
 It’s very difficult to find a pollen substitute recipe that has ingredients that can easily be obtained as some have a list of hard-to-find ingredients.
 This one can be made from ingredients that can be purchased in the high street.

 Pollen Substitute recipe:-

 4 oz Honey (your own, don't use shop-bought honey).